ARCHIVED-mean-stack/session-5/README.md

 This defines the `recipeApp` [module](https://docs.angularjs.org/guide/module).

-Create `recipe-list.component.js` in the recipes directory and link it to index.html (remove the previously use recipe-list.module.js):
+Create `recipe-list.component.js` in the recipes directory and link it to index.html:
 ```
 'use strict';